Key Takeaways

 The IT department is included in both regulatory efforts and choosing the best archiving software and platforms to effectively and securely manage that information.

-5 Steps to Full SOX Compliance
+How to Implement SOX Compliance

 Now that you understand the need for SOX compliance and the importance of data archiving for your organization, let’s see how you can build your strategy.